Dragon1 Standard: Business Process Orientation

 Definition

-A business process is defined in Dragon1 as the alignment and structuring of business activities in order to make optimal use of resources and to optimize the output given the context of the business activities.
+A business process is defined in Dragon1 as the alignment and structuring of business activities to make optimal use of resources and to optimize the output given the context of the business activities.

 process meta-model diagram